 “You’re on the right road”, replied Swanson.
 “My theory is that Harry burned his brother’s hand to show it was a revenge killing, the Red Hand of Ulster and all that; but as to the gloves, take a gander at the items found on Doran’s body.”

 He handed a printed sheet to Corr, who scanned the list, none the wiser:

 - Appointment card for Oncology Department, Royal Marsden Hospital

 - Order of service card for funeral of Mrs. Roberta Doran, dated one week previously

-- Leather wallet, same brand as the gloves found on deceased, containing cash and a one-way ferry ticket to Belfast
+- Leather wallet, same brand as the gloves found on deceased, containing cash and a return ferry ticket from Cairnryan to Belfast

 - A pocket bible, Old and New Testament